TimMikeladze/typescript-react-package-starter/README.md

 #### 🤖 Auto publish after Github Release

+❗Important note: in order to automatically publish a Storybook on Github Pages you need to open your repository settings, navigate to "Actions" and enable "Read & write permissions" for Workflows.

 ❗Important note: in order to publish package to NPM you must add your token as a Github Action secret.
 Learn more on how to configure your repository and publish packages through Github Actions [here](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages).

 ## 🎨 CSS & PostCSS